 Progent's Consulting Services for Microsoft Technology

-project management and documentation, local and remote
+project management and documentation, on-site and off-site

-IT support and system repair,
+IT help and system diagnosis,

-Help Desk Support, certified
+Help Desk Outsourcing Support, comprehensive

-outsourcing, Microsoft Exchange Server hosting and management, and ProSight Virtual Hosting.
+outsourcing, Microsoft Exchange Server hosting, and ProSight Virtual Hosting service.

 Learn more about Progent's Consulting Services for Microsoft Servers.